World Scout Jamboree: History

-The greatest attendance of all Jamborees was in 2019, where over 45,000 members experienced a Jamboree in West Virginia, USA.
+The greatest attendance of all Jamborees was in 2019, where over 45,000 members experienced a Jamboree in West Virginia, US.
 This number represented the permanent contingent who remained for the entire event.
 They were joined by hundreds of thousands of visiting Scouts who participated on a day basis.

 The first Jamboree was more akin to an exhibition of Scouting, allowing visitors to see how things were done in other parts of the world.
 The Second Jamboree was conducted on a camp basis and each successive Jamboree has developed on this format where the programme is typically more activity oriented, with plenty of time for Scouts from different nations to interact and learn about each other in less formal ways than an exhibition would allow.

 The 16th World Scout Jamboree went to the Southern Hemisphere for the first time, in Sydney, NSW, Australia.

 The 21st World Scout Jamboree in 2007 was held in Hylands Park, Essex, United Kingdom, and celebrated the Centenary of Scouting.
 Because of this, the honour of hosting the event was again bestowed upon the United Kingdom, as the birthplace of Scouting.
 Over 40,000 young people camped in August at Hylands Park in Chelmsford, Essex.
 Hundreds of thousands of day visitors attended events in the south-east of England as part of the Jamboree.

 The 22nd World Scout Jamboree was at Rinkaby, Sweden from 27 July to 8 August 2011; the 23rd World Scout Jamboree was at Kirara-hama, Yamaguchi City, Japan from 28 July to 8 August 2015; the 24th World Scout Jamboree was at The Summit Bechtel Family National Scout Reserve in West Virginia, United States, from 22 July to 2 August 2019.

+The 25th World Scout Jamboree was at Saemangeum in South Korea from 2 to 12 August 2023.
+It was accompanied by great heat from the beginning, several contingents, including British and American, therefore left the camp.
+On August 7, the Korean government decided to end the jamboree in Saemangeum early and to evacuate the participants to Seoul, the heat wave was to be replaced by a tropical storm.
+The jamboree program continued in the capital city of Seoul, with participants staying at various locations throughout the city, including military bases and universities.
+The closing ceremony was held at the Seoul World Cup Stadium, which hosted the 2002 FIFA World Cup.

+The 26th World Scout Jamboree will be held in 2027 at Sobieszowo Island near Gdańsk in Poland.

-The next World Scout Jamboree will be held at Saemangeum, South Korea from 2 to 12 August 2023.
+The 27th World Scout Jamboree will be held in 2031 at Silkeborg, Denmark.